fbpx

 BUSH HAMMERED

-This finish is created by hitting the material, manually or mechanically, with a masonry tool called a bush hammer.
-Bush hammered generates uniformly distributed craters of different sizes over the surface of natural stone.
-The surface becomes non-slip, ideal for high traffic external areas.
+This finish is created by striking the material, either manually or mechanically, with a masonry tool called a bush hammer.
+The bush-hammering process generates uniformly distributed craters of varying sizes on the surface of the natural stone.
+This treatment makes the surface non-slip, making it ideal for high-traffic exterior areas.

 SANDBLASTED